postfalk/django-etl-sync/README.rst

 1. Use the ``Loader`` class to specify all ETL operations.
 If you need to make changes to the data between reading from the file and writing them to the database create a custom ``Transformer`` class (see below).

-The loader class was called Mapper in earlier versions.
-There is still a ``Mapper`` class which is a wrapper of the ``Loader`` class that will throw an deprecation warning upon initialization (removal planned for version 1.0).
-Applications that were build using older versions will work for now.

 2. Use the ``Generator`` class to generate a Django model instance from a dictionary and return the instance.
-The input dictionary needs to satisfy all constraints of the model as defined by the ``ModelField`` attributes.
-If this is not the case an error will be thrown.
+The input dictionary needs to satisfy all constraints of the model as defined by ``ModelField`` attributes.
+If this is not the case an error will be raised.
 The ``Loader`` class will catch this error and create a log entry.
-Apply transformations beforehand.
+Apply transformations before passing the dictionary (or object) to the generator class.

-The difference to simply creating an instance by calling ``Model(**dict)`` is a very thorough check for consistency and the creation of relationships.
-However, if the simple method is convenient, a Django Model could be used in place of the ``Generator``.
+The difference to simply creating an instance by calling ``Model(**dict)`` is a thorough check for consistency and the creation of nested relationships.

 Minimal example: file load
 --------------------------